 Blessing over the fire

-Everyone says Amen – Look at the flame and enjoy the light, lift one’s fingertips so the flames glow falls on them.
+Everyone says Amen — Look at the flame and enjoy the light; lift one's fingertips so the flame's glow falls on them.
 Adam on Saturday night banged two rocks together and created fire for the first time.

 The main Havdallah text